Psychology

 PSYCH 238: Biopsychology

 How do biological factors influence fundamental aspects of psychology and behavior?
 In this course, students learn about relationships between the brain and behavior and use neuroanatomical, physiological, and biochemical levels of analysis to understand basic behavioral processes and systems, including sensation, movement, emotion, sleep and arousal, hunger, motivation, learning, and psychopathology.
 Offered each semester.
-Also counts toward biology major and neuroscience concentration.

-Prerequisite: PSYCH 125 or BIO 123, BIO 227 or CH/BI 227.
+Prerequisite: PSYCH 125, or BIO 123 and BIO 227, or BIO 123 and CH/BI 227.

 PSYCH 239: Drugs, the Brain and Behavior